neondatabase/website/content/docs/extensions/hnsw.md

 ![HNSW graph](/docs/extensions/hnsw_graph.png)

-Neon's `hnsw` extension is based on the [ivf-hnsw](https://github.com/dbaranchuk/ivf-hnsw.git) implementation of HSNW, the code for the current state-of-the-art billion-scale nearest neighbor search system presented in the article [Revisiting the Inverted Indices for Billion-Scale Approximate Nearest Neighbors](https://openaccess.thecvf.com/content_ECCV_2018/html/Dmitry_Baranchuk_Revisiting_the_Inverted_ECCV_2018_paper.html).
+Neon's `hnsw` extension is based on the [ivf-hnsw](https://github.com/dbaranchuk/ivf-hnsw.git) implementation of the HSNW algorithm, presented in the article [Revisiting the Inverted Indices for Billion-Scale Approximate Nearest Neighbors](https://openaccess.thecvf.com/content_ECCV_2018/html/Dmitry_Baranchuk_Revisiting_the_Inverted_ECCV_2018_paper.html).

 <Admonition type="note">
-The `pg_vector` extension, which supports IVFFlat indexing and is also supported by Neon, is another option for vector similarity search.
-For more information on which index to choose, refer to the [Comparing pgvector and hnsw](tbd) section.
+The `pg_vector` extension, also supported by Neon, is another option for vector similarity search.
+For information on which index to choose, refer to the [Comparing pgvector and hnsw](#comparing-hnsw-to-pg_vector) section.
 </Admonition>

 ## How HNSW Search works

-Search process begins at the topmost layer of the HNSW graph.
+The search process begins at the topmost layer of the HNSW graph.
 The starting point is usually a node that has been pre-selected as a good general starting point for searches.

 From the starting node, the algorithm navigates to the nearest neighbor in the same layer that is closer to the query point.
 This step is repeated until there are no more neighbors that are closer to the query point.